Jrachman/tensorflow-py3/README.md

 **Local build**

-1. Download this repository, extract, and navigate to the directory where the `Dockerfile` is located using your terminal.
+1. Download the GitHub repository (https://github.com/Jrachman/tensorflow-py3-docker/), extract, and navigate to the directory where the `Dockerfile` is located using your terminal.

 2. Then execute the command `docker build .`.